dmulyalin/dmulyalin.github.io/docs/2022-08-21-5-efficient-ways-to-collect-show-commands-output-from-network-devices.md

 - supports device prompt change while collecting show commands output
 - multi line commands can be send to device
 - using `nowait=True` allows to send commands without waiting for prompt to come back

+# In Conclusion

+With above arsenal it should be easier to tackle the task of collecting show commands output from network devices.
+To automate that process even further, SaltStack supports Python API and REST API, Salt-Nornir inherits those capabilities as well.

+Hope you enjoyed reading this blog post.
+Feel free to visit [this page](https://github.com/dmulyalin/dmulyalin.github.io/issues) for comments and suggestions.